rui-vas-tech/rui-vas-tech/README.md

 🎯 On a mission to spread education since 2021

-🪴 Growing with Mindvalley since 2021 - I became extraordinary with Vishen, learned Qi Gong from Lee, developed my money EQ with Ken, breathed with Niraj and fell asleep countless nights with delta waves.
+🪴 Growing with Mindvalley since 2021 - I became extraordinary with Vishen, learned Qi Gong from Lee, developed my money EQ with Ken, breathed with Niraj and fell asleep countless nights with delta waves

-🫀 This is a heart-centered application to work with you to spread education on the field of human greatness.
+🫀 This is a heart-centered application to work with you to spread education on the field of human greatness

 ## Career track - Gaining skills to add value now!